Oral Family Histories

 Leba Freed Pierce

-In search of a dry climate, Leba Freed’s grandfather and father Phillip, uncles Ben and Max, and sister Pearl arrived at the Alvarado station and almost immediately founded a niche market for Native American produced goods – Navajo saddle blankets and rugs and Pueblo silver jewelry – which they bought in trading posts and sold nationally in department stores and museums.
+In search of a dry climate, Leba Freed’s grandfather and her father Max, uncles Ben and Phil, and sister Pearl arrived at the Alvarado station and almost immediately founded a niche market for Native American produced goods – Navajo saddle blankets and rugs and Pueblo silver jewelry – which they bought in trading posts and sold nationally in department stores and museums.
 The business eventually expanded as the Freed brothers became major importers of shells and coral from the world over.

 Leba Freed Pierce Interview: Click Here